amoghyermalkar123/y-zig/README.md

   [] Deletions (only to be done when insertion is stable)
     [X] support deleting blocks and block splits
     [] support pending delete set queue and retry

-Phase 4: Build on top of it:
-- state vector based delta awareness
-  - remote peer update decoding
-  - performing integration on remote blocks
-  - behavior tests
-- more comprehensive/ robust tests (tests are unreadable)
-- snapshoting system
-- using the snapshot system for sophisticated replay system for educational purposes

-This project is heavy WIP

-non triaged
-  [] make `integrate` work for both local and remote blocks [] abstraction based dev
-    - block store should be a good reusable abstraction not constrained to a type
-    - type operator should build on top of a block store
-    - revisit marker system in terms of faster and efficient ops [] support moved ranges
-  [] r&d should we own `text` in block store?